cse442-spring-2020-offering/cse442-semester-project-ubnetdef/README.md

 Run following to install the required packages:

-`python3 -m pip install -r requirements.txt`
+`python -m pip install -r requirements.txt`

 To run the deployer type following: